Music.

 Dancing

 Professor of neuro-psycho-pharmacology David Nutt conducted a study at Imperial College London that recorded the number of drinks consumed by people playing an Xbox dancing game that measures the accuracy of mimicking dance moves.
-The Xbox scores showed the non-drinking average score of 4400 points; by the time all 55 participants were 6 drinks deep, the score rose to 6200!
-The study at Imperial College London concluded alcohol takes away social anxiety, and one bottle, about 6 drinks, significantly improved dancing quality, but after more than 6 drinks, things went south quickly.
+The Xbox scores showed the non-drinking average score of 4400 points; when all 55 participants were six drinks deep, the score rose to 6200!
+The study at Imperial College London concluded that alcohol takes away social anxiety, and one bottle, about six drinks, significantly improved dancing quality.
+Still, after more than six drinks, things went south quickly.

 Emotions

 Alcohol.org surveyed over 1,000 people in the U.S. to understand how alcohol makes them feel.
-It turns out wine makes men and women happy, sad, nostalgic, and creative, depending on their moods.
+Wine makes men and women happy, sad, nostalgic, and creative, depending on their moods.
 With its unique properties, I conclude wine is superior to other forms of alcohol, allowing feelings to surface and expressiveness to flourish.
-Also, wine’s alcohol triggers the release of endorphins, chemicals that produce a feel-good response of pleasure in certain areas of the brain.
+Also, wine’s alcohol triggers the release of endorphins, chemicals that produce a feel-good response of pleasure in some brain regions.

 Sharing